-Please click the play button on the video below to learn about pearls.
-Or choose from among the other helpful hyperlinks below to help you narrow your search.
-American Pearl adheres to the The Mikimoto Pearl Grading System where surface perfection or a blemish free surface found in the AAA quality is the key to the most valuable pearls in the world.
+Please click the play button on the video below to learn about pearls or choose from among the other helpful hyperlinks below to help you narrow your search.
+American Pearl adheres to The Mikimoto Pearl Grading System where surface perfection or a blemish-free surface found in the AAA quality is the key to the most valuable pearls in the world.

 Learn more about Japanese Akoya cultured pearls:

 Kokichi Mikimoto was among the first entrepreneurs to create a cultured pearl (using the Pinctada Fucata Martensii oyster known as Akoya), the result of decades of painstaking experimentation and research.
 Previously, pearls were made by the oyster's defense against natural irritants (a shell fragment, a parasite), releasing layer upon layer of silky "nacre" to wrap the object, hardening to a crystalline shimmer.

 Please click the Chinese Akoya cultured pearl strand you are interested in: